COMP6258: Differentiable Programming and Deep Learning

 40% of the marks for the module are for lab work.
 Each of the 8 lab sessions will be accompanied by an additional assessed exercise for you to work through in your own time.
 You will have to work through the exercises by yourself and succinctly write-up your findings.
 You will submit your answers/findings/working to all the assessed exercises to handin in week 11 for marking (7th May, 16:00).
 Each of the 8 exercises will be worth 5% of your overall module mark.
 We recommend that you do the exercise accompanying the lab as soon as possible after the lab session, rather than leaving them all to the end.

-Labs will start in the second week (10th Feb) 4-6 on Friday afternoons.
-The labs take place physically in a computer room (Zepler L3 labs) with the demonstrator team (and Jon & Antonia when possible).
+Labs will start in the first week (31st Jan) 11-1 on Fridays.
+The labs take place physically in a computer room (Zepler L3 labs) with the demonstrator team and Jon & Antonia.
 The demonstrators can offer advice on both the labs as well as the group coursework, however you should not ask them about the assessed lab exercises that you complete after the lab.

 The full lab schedule is below: